Britannia Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

 This system optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Britannia’s changes.
-Even though using the software is not a prerequisite for Britannia , demonstrating you can remain up to date with Britannia’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel standing.
+Even though using COMPLETIONmonitor is not a condition for acceptance on the Britannia panel, demonstrating you can remain up to date with Britannia’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Britannia

-Banks and building societies frequently change their requirements.
+Banks and building societies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Britannia are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes